coderefinery/train-the-trainer/content/streaming-practice-1.md

 everything is done.

 Considerations:
-* Someone will be waiting to switch the livestream to break mode.
-  They can't read your mind, so **someone should say "bye"** to indicate it is done.
-Then, the directory will immediately switch to break mode.
 * Give a wrap-up of the session that is just ending, so that people can unpack.
 * Give clear directions of what should be done next: